Joint Australian-US intelligence facility – Pine Gap

 There is a second aspect of Pine Gap’s activities, which was never envisaged by the government that allowed its establishment.
 Following the closure of the U.S. base at Nurrungar in 1999, Pine Gap has hosted a remote ground station for several generations of U.S. early warning satellites.
 Powerful infrared telescopes on geostationary satellites detect the thermal signature of ballistic missile launches.
 Today, this technology originally aimed at providing early warning of possible attack on the United States has been extended to contribute to the rapidly evolving U.S. and Japanese missile defence systems on land and sea aimed at defeating a North Korean missile attack.
 Pine Gap’s role is to downlink the data indicating a probable launch and compute its probable trajectory.
 These warning calculations are then transmitted to the less powerful but more fine grained missile defence radars in the western Pacific, which then have a realistic chance of locking onto the missile early in its flight and destroying it.
 Without the “cueing” provided by Pine Gap, this is difficult, if not impossible at the present time, making PIne Gap an integral part of United States ballistic missile defence.

-The most authoritative source is the work on PIne Gap and the technological and organisational systems of which it is a part by Professor Desmond Ball of the Australian National University.
+The most authoritative source on Pine Gap is the work of Professor Desmond Ball of the Australian National University.

-For a substantial review of the current status of Pine Gap, see Richard Tanter, The “Joint Facilities” revisited – Desmond Ball, democratic debate on security, and the human interest, Special Report, Nautilus Institute for Security and Sustainability, 12 December 2012 (abridged earlier version appeared as American bases in Australia revisited, in Brendan Taylor, Nicholas Farrelly and Sheryn Lee (eds.)
-Insurgent Intellectual: Essays in honour of Professor Desmond Ball, (ISEAS, December 2012).
+Richard Tanter, The “Joint Facilities” revisited – Desmond Ball, democratic debate on security, and the human interest, Special Report, Nautilus Institute for Security and Sustainability, 12 December 2012 (abridged earlier version appeared as American bases in Australia revisited, in Brendan Taylor, Nicholas Farrelly and Sheryn Lee (eds.)
+Insurgent Intellectual: Essays in honour of Professor Desmond Ball, (ISEAS, 2012).

 - Antenna/radome list and photokey 2014